felipeajc/products/README.md

 There are 2 product flavors defined:

 - `form`: shows a form screen with multiple input validations
-- `list`: loads a paged list of products from an API and local DB
+- `list`: loads a paged list of products from an API and local DB.
+When the user click on item list it should open details screen of the item list.

 You can switch between flavors in Android Studio using the **Build Variants** tool window.